cppccn/server/README.md

 ## Motivations

-This minimalist web server try to solve the issue of https://stackoverflow.com/questions/16333790/node-js-quick-file-server-static-files-over-http as alternate solution of the unmaintained https://github.com/indexzero/http-server but the same API schema!
+This minimalist web server try to solve the issue of https://stackoverflow.com/questions/16333790/node-js-quick-file-server-static-files-over-http as alternate solution of the unmaintained https://github.com/indexzero/http-server but with the same API schema!

 ## Setup